proksee-project/proksee-cmd/docs/tutorials/assemble.md

       The estimated species is: Vibrio cholerae (p=1.00)
 ```

-The largest contigs of the assembly each have their species estimated with MASH.
+A few of the largest contigs of the assembly each have their species estimated with RefSeq Masher.
 If the species estimated from each of these contigs is in agreement with the species estimated previously, then the assembly continues.
 It is possible that some data sets with contamination will continue in the pipeline, but as confident and automatic species estimation prove challenging, it is difficult to automate processes to handle low levels of contamination.

+In the example above, since we previously estimated the species from the reads to be *Vibrio cholerae* and this agrees with the species estimated from each of the largest contigs (individually), then we proceed with sequence assembly.

 **Machine Learning Assembly Evaluation**